harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 \right)}
 $$

-Here we have our main fomurla, we can do some maths to get an idea of where this $ 1/ (K^2) $ term comes from.
-As we said earlier any twice differential fucntion can be written as a static repliaction of OTM puts and calls.
-From the orginal paper we metioned 151 trading stratgies:
+Here we have our main formula, we can do some maths to get an idea of where this $ 1/ (K^2) $ term comes from.
+As we said earlier any twice differentiable function can be written as a static replication of OTM puts and calls.
+From the original paper we mentioned 151 trading strategies:

 we have